 As one of the few deciduous trees in the region, aspen holds significant value for biodiversity, ecosystem health, wilderness character, and tourism at Yellowstone National Park.
 Monitoring the health and recovery of these trees is important for the ecological success of the area.

 Over the past few decades, increased elk browsing on saplings has potentially altered the age class structure of aspen stands.
-Aspen stands with little diversity in age class and a higher proportion of mature trees are more vulnerable to die-off from abiotic and biotic stressors.
+Aspen stands with little diversity in age class and a higher proportion of mature trees are more vulnerable to die-off from biotic and abiotic stressors.
 Decline in aspen could result in negative outcomes for other species, including understory plants, migratory birds, and riparian wildlife.

 Following wolf reintroduction to Yellowstone in the 1990s, several studies have explored the cascading impacts on elk foraging behavior and aspen extent.
 Researchers have monitored aspen stands in transects, but more research is needed to better understand the health and extent of aspen stands across the region, especially in the context of trophic cascades.